Mohammed-Ahmad1/BankApp/README.md

 Deposit money to a client's account, Withdraw money from a client's account, View total balances of all clients

 User Management:
-List all users, Add new users with specific permissions, Delete users (except the default Admin user), Update user information, Find users by username
+List all users,
+Add new users with specific permissions, Delete users, Update user information, Find users by username

 Role-Based Access Control: